Parents’ Rights and Responsibilities

 When Exercising Your Rights

-- Have a clear understanding of what that right grants you
+- Have a clear understanding of your rights.

 - Be assertive when communicating.
 To learn more about positive assertive behavior, click here.

-- Consider writing a formal letter (English, Spanish)to voice your concerns.
+- Consider writing a formal letter or email (English, Spanish) to voice your concerns.

 It is essential that parents become informed of their rights and responsibilities to be effective school partners and education advocates.
 Although not all interactions between parents, teachers, and school officials will go as each party wants, all need to strive to collaborate with one another to improve educational outcomes for children.